highcharts/highcharts/docs/dashboards/data-modifiers.md

 ### What does each of the modifiers do?

 Here is a brief description of each of the modifiers:
 * Chain - Allows to combine multiple modifiers in the same connector.
-This is useful, if you need to perform multiple operations on the same dataset.
-In the `chain` property you can define the order and configuration objects of the modifiers, that should be applied to the modifier.
+This is useful if you need to perform multiple operations on the same dataset.
+In the `chain` property you can define the order and configuration objects of the modifiers that should be applied to the modifier.
 Here is an example usage of this modifier:
 ```js
 dataModifier: {
     type: 'Chain',